robt1019/express-bed/README.md

 Angular style TestBed for Express apps.

-This is a minimal implementation of a TestBe for typescript Express routes, in the style of Angular.
+This is a minimal implementation of a testbed for typescript Express routes, in the style of Angular.

 It allows for easy instantiation of routes for testing, along with convenience methods for passing in mocks and stubs, as well as getting easy access to injected code for spying in tests.